KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 <!--
 Summary
 Report card
-Shout out to Catherine
 -->

+Chaim gave a special thanks to Catherine Holmes for being the glue that makes DjangoCon US a success every year.

-Chaim gave a special thanks to Jacob Kaplan-Moss for the work he has done in getting the new DSF Working Groups Initiative off the ground.
+Chaim also gave a special thanks to Jacob Kaplan-Moss for the work he has done in getting the new DSF Working Groups Initiative off the ground.

 The DSF is changing how its day-to-day work gets done by re-distributing power from the DSF Board to working groups.
 The working groups will be tracked in the [DSF Working Groups GitHub repo](https://github.com/django/dsf-working-groups).